-I’ve been obsessed with the Johnny Thunders 1983 solo album Hurt Me.
-It’s a sparse, echoey, shadow of a soundtrack that somehow manages to be as raw as the Dolls in ’72 and rough as The Heartbreakers after a London bender.
-There’s also a sweetness to it that nearly seems like irony.
+I’ve been obsessed with the Johnny Thunders 1983 solo album Hurt Me, a sparse, echoey, shadow of a soundtrack that somehow manages to be as raw as the New York Dolls in ’72 and rough as The Heartbreakers after a London bender.

 The opening track, “Sad Vacation”, is lilting, lovely, and followed by an Eddie Cochran-esque, abbreviated version of “Eve of Destruction” that sets the tone for the majority of Hurt Me’s disjointed, mostly rambling, on-the-nod narrative.
 It features snatches of Dylan verses (I mean, he sings twenty seconds of “It Ain’t Me, Babe”!), reverb-chirping versions of Thunders originals, and ghosts from the past.